 An eccentric and dogmatic inventor sells his house and takes his family to Central America to build a utopia in the middle of the jungle.
-Conflicts with his family, a local preacher and with nature are only small obstacles to his obsession.
-Based upon a Paul Theroux novel.Written by
+Conflicts with his family, a local preacher, and with nature are only small obstacles to his obsession.
+Based on the novel by Paul Theroux.Written by

 Keith Loh <email@example.com>

 This movie's failure at the box office was mainly attributed to Harrison Ford's performance, which many critics found to be too forced and over-the-top.
 See more »

 While Allie Fox and his family are being lashed by violent winds and near horizontal rain during a hurricane a couple of palm trees in the background are standing perfectly still.
 See more »

 My father was an inventor, a genius with anything mechanical.
 Nine patents, six pending.
 He dropped out of Harvard, "to get an education", he said.
 I grew up with the belief that the world belonged to him, and that everything he said was true.

 Look around ya, how did America get this way?
 Land of promise, land of opportunity.
 Give us the wretched refuse of your teeming shores.
 Have a Coke.
 Watch TV.

 Go on welfare.
 Get free money.
 Turn to crime - crime pays in this ...

 Conducted by O.D.
 Hall Jr. (as O.Q.
 Hall) See more »